nipatiitti/fp2p/README.md

 ```
 npm install
 ```
-3. Fix the send funktion in peerJS dataconnection.js to emit chunk information
+3. Fix the send function in peerJS dataConnection.js to emit chunk information

 ### Prerequisites